acegi/acegi-standard-project/README.md

 ## Performing A Release

-Project inheriting from Acegi Standard Project are configured with a continuous integration pipeline that attempts a snapshot JAR deployment on every Git push.
+Project inheriting from Acegi Standard Project are configured with a continuous integration pipeline that attempts a snapshot artifact deployment on every Git push.
 Any person with commit access to these projects can initiate a versioned release by editing the relevant project POM versions (ie discard the `-SNAPSHOT` suffix) and creating a tag.
 Alternately, a project maintainer can locally execute `mvn -Prelease-tag release:clean release:prepare` to initiate a versioned release.

 ## License